MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

 - Create your building entities and floors and associate them to existing or new rooms and workspaces accounts.
 To learn how to quickly set up buildings and floors in Exchange, see [Quick setup of buildings and floors](get-started/quick-setup-buildings-floors.md).

 - Ensure that each resource account (room or workspace mailbox) has the necessary fields updated with accurate room and workspace data.
 We strongly recommend importing photos for each resource, otherwise a stock photo is uploaded for each room.
 Recommended fields you can update are discussed later in this article.
+To learn how to add metadata for rooms, see the [Set-Place cmdlet](/powershell/module/exchange/set-place).

 ### Properties for room accounts